Equivariant geometric convolutions for emulation of dynamical systems: Discussion

 \section{Discussion}

-This paper presents a flexible new model, the \textsl{GeometricImageNet}, which parameterizes functions that map geometric images to geometric images.
-It capitalizes on the vector or tensor structure of the image contents.
-The flexibility, coupled with the easy restriction to $G_{N,d}$-equivariant functions, makes the model ideal for tackling many problems from the natural sciences in a principled way.
+This paper presents geometric convolutions which can easily adapt any CNN architecture to be equivariant for images of vectors or tensors.
+This makes the model ideal for tackling many problems in the natural sciences in a principled way.
+We see in 2D compressible Navier-Stokes simulations that we achieve better accuracy and more stable rollouts than non-equivariant baseline models.

-The added flexibility of tensors comes with a cost.
-Taking repeated convolutions with tensor filters grows the the tensor order and thus, with naive representations, the memory requirements of the network.
-We see the consequences of this issue when trying to numerically demonstrate that we have characterized all the equivariant homogeneous polynomials (Section \ref{sec:counting_maps}).
-We also encounter this issue when solving problems in Section \ref{sec:examples}; fortunately, it appears that capping the maximum tensor order limits the memory requirements without much associated loss in performance.

-Another shortcoming of this work is that we work with discrete symmetries rather than continuous symmetries.
-We expect invariance and equivariance with respect to rotations other than 90 degrees to appear in nature, but the images that we work with are always going to be $d$-cube lattices of points.
-Thus we use the group $G_{N,d}$ to avoid interpolating rotated images and working with approximate equivariances.
+One limitation of this work is that we use discrete symmetries instead of continuous symmetries.
+We expect invariance and equivariance with respect to rotations other than 90 degrees to appear in nature, but the images that we work with are always going to be $d$-cube grids of points.
+Thus, we use the group $G_{N,d}$ to avoid interpolating rotated images and working with approximate equivariances.
 This simplifies the mathematical results, and we see empirically that we still have the benefits of rotational equivariance.
-However, there are other possible image representations that might create more continuous concepts of images.
-For example, if the data is on the surface of a sphere, it could be represented with tensor spherical harmonics, and be subject to transformations by a continuous rotation group.
+However, there are other possible image representations that might create continuous concepts of images.
+For example, if the data is on the surface of a sphere, it could be represented with tensor spherical harmonics, and it could be subject to transformations by a continuous rotation group.

-There are many possible future directions that could be explored.
-It is an open question to understand the full expressive power of the model outside the few cases we were able to test in Section \ref{sec:counting_maps}.
-Additionally, there are likely improvements to be made to both the time and space efficiency of the \textsl{GeometricImageNet}.
-Finally, there are many exciting applications in fluid dynamics, astronomy, climate science, biology, and others that could benefit from this physics-informed machine learning approach.
+Another limitation of this work is that we do not compare our method to existing state-of-the-art numerical integrator methods.
+Surrogate ML models for fluid dynamics simulations have generally suffered from comparisons to weak baselines that overstate the accuracy or efficiency of the surrogate model \cite{mcgreivy_hakim2024}.
+In this work, we only claim to improve upon existing vanilla CNN models, and we leave further comparisons to future work.

+There are many other future directions that could be explored.
+Further research is required to understand how and why the equivariance helps.
+One interesting observation of Figure \ref{fig:cfd_results} (a) is that the power spectrum for the equivariant model output is still quite different from the ground truth at higher frequencies.
+It may be that equivariance is advantageous at certain scales and not at others.

 \paragraph{Acknowlegements:} It is a pleasure to thank Roger Blandford (Stanford), Drummond Fielding (Flatiron), Leslie Greengard (Flatiron), Ningyuan (Teresa) Huang (JHU), Kate Storey-Fisher (NYU), and the Astronomical Data Group at the Flatiron Institute for valuable discussions and input.
 This project made use of Python~3 \cite{python3}, numpy \cite{numpy}, matplotlib \cite{matplotlib}, and cmastro \cite{cmastro}.
 All the code used for making the data and figures in this paper is available at \url{https://github.com/WilsonGregory/GeometricConvolutions}.